Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Results

-This relation shows that we can shift the total energies from method 2 to match the reference scale of method 1 solely by using computed isolated-atom energies.
+This relation shows that we can shift the total energies from Method 2 onto the reference scale of Method 1 using only isolated-atom energies.
 In practice, ICEA sets a common baseline for both datasets, ensuring that differences arise from meaningful chemical effects rather than arbitrary computational choices.